 A few years ago, one of my assignments from the Lord was to read the book of Proverbs ten times.

 When I first gave my life to Jesus many years ago, I didn’t get much out of Proverbs.
 The words seemed confusing, and the verses felt like they were all over the place.
 One verse about one topic, the next verse about a completely different topic.
 I read it because it’s the Bible and you’re supposed to, but I didn’t really enjoy it–and certainly didn’t get much out of it.

 That was then.

 But you know what?
 As time went on, I began reading it more and more.
 And the strangest thing happened: the more I read Proverbs, the more of it I understood.
 The more I slowed down to meditate on each verse, the more WISDOM began to stand out to me.
 So I started to love Proverbs.

 A few years ago, however, the Lord had me really start to dig in DEEP with Proverbs.
 Reading, diagramming, color-coding, making lists of its points.
 And that is when I began to see that …

 Holy Spirit preached the Kingdom of God in the book of Proverbs long before Jesus ever came to earth to preach the Kingdom in person.

 Seriously.
-Every time I have read Proverbs in the last year and a half, I can barely breathe.
+Every time I have read Proverbs in the last few years, I can barely breathe.
 The WISDOM you find there.
 The depth of the riches of the knowledge of God.
+The POWER you find there.
 The glimpses of Heaven you see–only glimpses but oh so valuable–knock my socks off, proverbially speaking. 🙂

-And so as I’m reading it through again and again (I’ve read it through twice since around the first of December, but only once so far in 2021, and my mandate is to read it ten times in 2021), I keep getting slower … and slower … and slower at it …
+And so as I’m reading it through again and again, I keep getting slower … and slower … and slower at it …

 Because every time, I see revelation and practical instruction for living that I never noticed before.